By Kevin Buckland

 For the week, Australia's currency is up 1.71% against the greenback, setting up its best performance in three months.
 It has rallied 2.28% versus the yen, on track for its best week since mid-October.

 "Markets continue to travel with a good deal of optimism that Omicron will not have the severity of prior variants in terms of health outcomes, even if it is more transmissible," Ray Attrill, head of FX strategy at National Australia Bank, wrote in a client note.

-That's put risk asset markets in "ebullient mood," lifting stocks, as well as riskier currencies including the Australian and Canadian dollars, he said.
+That's put risk asset markets in "ebullient mood," lifting stocks, commodities, as well as riskier commodity-linked currencies including the Australian and Canadian dollars, he said.

 The Bank of Canada decides policy later on Wednesday, and while economists expect no change at that meeting, they forecast rate hikes as early as the middle of next year in a recent Reuters poll.

-The JOLTS report on U.S. job openings due later on Wednesday should provide further evidence of a tightening labour market, potentially adding fodder for bets on earlier Fed tightening, which could boost the dollar.
+The JOLTS report on U.S. job openings due later Wednesday should provide further evidence of a tightening labour market, potentially adding fodder for bets on earlier Fed tightening, which could boost the dollar.

 Money markets are currently fully priced for a quarter point rate increase by June.

-(Reporting by Kevin Buckland; Editing by Sam Holmes and Kim Coghill)
+(Reporting by Kevin Buckland; Editing by Sam Holmes)